-The Section 8 Housing Choice Voucher Program (HCV) provides decent, safe and sanitary affordable rental housing for very low-income families throughout Jackson County.
+The Housing Choice Voucher Program (HCV) (Section 8) provides decent, safe and sanitary affordable rental housing for very low-income families throughout Jackson County.
 Housing is made affordable by assisting the family with a portion of the rent.
 A family pays approximately 30% of their monthly income for rent and Jackson County Housing Authority pays the remainder of the rent directly to the owner.

 Projected wait times for the HCV Program are approximately 3-4 years.
 The waiting time depends on the number of participants leaving the program and budgetary constraints.